 Gangnam is probably the most glamorous area in all of Seoul.
-As the business centre of Seoul, it has the feeling of an olden Asian metropolis with skyscrapers, symmetrical office buildings and high end hotels.
+As the business center of Seoul, it has the feeling of an olden Asian metropolis with skyscrapers, symmetrical office buildings, and high-end hotels.
 During the day, Gangnam is really busy with people commuting to and from work, so you’ll see a lot of suits and ties.
 At night, the vibe changes completely.
 The Gangnam district is the poshest place to go clubbing and bar hopping in Seoul.
-Locals who can afford to party in Gangnam follow the routine of going out for dinner, often at one of the traditional Korean BBQ places in the area, and to have for drinks at a club or lounge bar afterwards.
+Locals who can afford to party in Gangnam follow the routine of going out for dinner, often at one of the traditional Korean BBQ places in the area, and to have drinks at a club or lounge bar afterward.

 If you only have one day in Gangnam, I’d start the day slow with a walk around the park at the Han River.
 In Seoul, you can order food to any location at any time of the day or night, so it would be a cool idea to order some food for a breakfast picnic in the park before moving further to explore the urban parts of Gangnam.
 Shopping is one of the go-to things to do in Gangnam and opportunities for it are in abundance, so a shopping trip would definitely make it on the itinerary for the day (more on this later!).
 Moving around the city is pretty simple and convenient using the subway or getting a taxi, if necessary.
 This makes it easy to pay a visit to all the tourist attractions in the area and to explore a few hidden gems as well.
 Of course, a day in the Gangnam district wouldn’t be complete without a real Korean BBQ dinner and cocktails and karaoke at a bar afterwards, so that would be a fun way to end the day!

 Koreans don’t play around when it comes to BBQ.
-You can get really good barbequed pork or beef served alongside kimchi and rice in any region of the city.
-One of my favourite places to eat in Seoul is at Seorae Galmaegi, located in the Gangnam district.
-The service is really good here and the prices are reasonable.
+You can get really good barbecued pork or beef (although beef would normally be a bit more expensive) served alongside kimchi and rice in any region of the city.
+One of my favorite places to eat in Seoul is Seorae Galmaegi, located in the Gangnam district.
+The service is really good here and the prices are reasonable considering it's located in the center of the Gangnam area.
 Another recommendation is Saemaeul Sikdang Nonhyeon, a franchise restaurant that has a popular branch in the Gangnam area.
-Once again: affordable prices, great service and an all-around 10/10 Korean dining experience!
-You should also try shabu shabu, a hotspot dish that is actually from Japan, but has made its way across many Asian countries.
-This is a simple but very healthy meal – basically a medley of vegetables at meat to your liking.
-You’d be able to order shabu shabu from any restaurant in the city and it won’t cost too much!
+Once again: affordable prices, great service, and an all-around 10/10 Korean dining experience!
+You should also try shabu-shabu, a hotspot dish that is actually from Japan but has made its way across many Asian countries.
+This is a simple but very healthy meal – basically a medley of vegetables and meat to your liking.
+You’d be able to order shabu-shabu from any restaurant in the city and it won’t cost too much!
 If you want to splurge on a fine dining experience or you’re looking for a Michelin star Seoul restaurant, Mingles is a good option.
 Mingles has been awarded one Michelin star and chef Mingoo Kang serves a wide variety of modern and traditional Korean dishes.

 Like I said, the public transport in Seoul makes it really easy to travel around the city.
 The subway will take you almost anywhere you want to go, and, should you need it, the taxis are fairly cheap here in comparison to Europe and America.
 Traveling short distances by taxi will cost you about $5-10 and only about $1,5 by subway.
 Just note that the subway only runs until 23:00 at night, so if you’re planning to be out and about late at night, make sure you have transport back home.
 Getting a taxi at night can sometimes be tricky and because there aren’t many drivers working at night, you might get exploited with unnecessary high prices.
 Money-wise, make sure you always have some cash on you for shopping at markets and small vendors since they usually don’t have card facilities.